alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

 next if, for instance, you have already written it.
 But when it comes to the audience (and improvisers), there is but one way of engaging with the material: belief, not knowledge.
-The audience does not know that a certain character is nice, for said character might be traitor later on, they only believe so.
+The audience does not know that a certain character is nice, for said character might be a traitor later on, they only believe so.
 And similarly for improvisers.
 Although, one could argue that in a one person improvised show, said improviser could *know* what is going to happen, or whether said character is nice, as they are